Can Dogs Eat Cereal? Is Cereal Safe for Dogs?

 Some cereals don’t contain much sugar, and they also don’t have chocolate, raisins, or nuts.
 Any cereal that fits these criteria is probably safe for your dog in small quantities.
 Options like regular Cheerios (not Honey Nut or any other variation), Bran Flakes, Corn Flakes, Rice Krispies, and Special K are all safe in moderation.

-No matter what cereal you’re eating, it’s not of significant nutritional value to your dog, so make sure you only give them small amounts.
+No matter what cereal you’re eating, it’s never going to offer significant nutritional value to your dog, so make sure you only give them small amounts.
 Never replace your dog’s meals with cereal, as it won’t provide anywhere near the same nutrients that their food will.

 Remember, plant-based materials and grains are generally more challenging for your dog’s tummy to process than our own.
 While you and your dog may both be happy at the moment that you bond over a box of the good stuff, it could lead to a bad stomach ache for your canine friend.
 Be sure to keep water around when you’re offering up “unconventional” dog treats to aid in digestion and help your dog avoid possible constipation.